beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!h]
     \centering
     \includegraphics[height=5cm]{src/imgs/todo}
     \caption{TODO: Graphic showing how NN inference and training time does not scale linearly with number of classes, but HMMs do}
     \label{fig:todo}
 \end{figure}
 <!-- prettier-ignore-end -->

-Hidden Markov Models (HMMs) have frequently been used in the literature for gesture detection and classification (see the Background Chapter @TODO) and while training and inference times scale approximately linearly with the number of classes, they do explicitly model time and have shown promise in previous works [@TODO].
+Hidden Markov Models (HMMs) have frequently been used in the literature for gesture detection and classification and while training and inference times scale approximately linearly with the number of classes, they do explicitly model time and have shown promise in previous works.
 Their implementation will allow for a better comparison between the current and prior work.

 Cumulative Sum (CuSUM) is a simple statistical technique that will provide a